osezuaikekhua/summarist-app/README.md

 # Welcome to Summarist App!

 Summarist is fully responsive an E-Book website.
-You can read a variety of books or listen to the e-books.
+You can read a wide selection of books or listen to a reading of the book on an audio player!
+Search for books and authors you're interested in.
+After finding a book, save it to your library.
 Purchase premium to gain more access to books.
-I created this website for the Frontend Simplified internship.

 ## ⚙️Functionalities: